Non-Academic Careers

 You can also explore more region-specific openings with sites from organizations including:

-To understand cultural and country-specific job trends and view international jobs boards, visit GoinGlobal via Handshake and check out the “International Jobs” section below.
+To understand cultural and country-specific job trends and view international jobs boards, visit GoinGlobal and check out the “International Jobs” section below.

 Public Service jobs are an excellent way to advance your career, pursue stability, and maintain a work-life balance.
 These jobs give you the opportunity to serve in communities to make a real difference in peoples' lives.
 Public service jobs are available at all levels of government with those from all academic and professional backgrounds.
 If you would like to work for the federal government, the best place to start is USAjobs.
 This website hosts a complete repository of all federal jobs throughout the country.
 You can search for a job in your desired location or one that best suits your skill set.
 Other aggregator websites include PublicServiceCareers and GovernmentJobs, which host public service jobs from all levels of government throughout the country.

-Each state government also has its own job portal where they post state jobs.
+Each state government also has a job portal to post state jobs.
 For example, if you are searching for jobs with the State of California, CalCareers is a great place to start.
-However, if you prefer to live in a specific city or county after you graduate, it is best to look for jobs on their individual job boards.
-For example, if you plan to live in Santa Barbara after graduation, local government jobs would be the City of Santa Barbara or the County of Santa Barbara’s job board are beneficial to utilize.
+However, if you prefer to live in a specific city or county after graduation, it is best to look for jobs on their job boards.
+For example, if you plan to live in Santa Barbara after graduation, local government jobs in the City of Santa Barbara, City of Goleta, or the County of Santa Barbara’s job board are beneficial to utilize.

 Careers in the non-profit sector provide great venues for those looking to make an impact in others’ lives, communities, and policies.
 Non-profit jobs can be found on national aggregator sites including: